alexbakerdev/GCS-Reverse-Proxy/README.md

 ### Motivation

-I wanted to be able to serve private static sites from private objects in gcs buckets.
-This enables us to host sensitive company information, such as code documentation, and restrict access as needed using other tools, such as nginx, caddy or a vpn.
+You want to serve static sites using your gcs buckets, but you want to restrict access to them.

+This reverse proxy micro service will behave as a simple http server for an array of gcs buckets.
+Then you can use any appropriate method to restrict access to it.
+E.g. Putting it behind nginx, caddy or a vpn.

+#### Wait why do I need this?

+Accessing private gcs objects via the browser requires special tokens that are encoded into the url.
+This will break most (if not all) static sites, since they can't generate these tokens or predict the uri of any assets it requests or links to.
+However making a storage object public means there is no way to restrict access to it.

 ## Getting Started